GentleTomZerg/gentleTomzerg.github.io/_posts/2024-01-07-Philosophy-of-SoftwareDesign.md

 ## Pass-through Variables

-Another form of API duplication across layers is a pass-through variable, which is a varialbe that is passed down through the long chain of methods.
+Another form of API duplication across layers is a pass-through variable, which is a variable that is passed down through the long chain of methods.

 Pass-through Variables add **complexity** because **they force all of the intermediate methods to be aware of their existence**, even though the methods